Irys-xyz/arweave-js-sdk/README.md

 await bundler.utils.getBalance(<address>) // get an arbitrary address' balance

-// Request a withdrawl of <amount> winston from the bundler (will be sent back to current account). await bundler.withdrawBalance(<amount>) // => <response> from the bundler for the withdrawl.
+// Request a withdrawl of <amount> winston from the bundler (will be sent back to current account). let response = await bundler.withdrawBalance(<amount>) // => response from the bundler for the withdrawl.
 // withdrawl request status
-<response>.status => 200, 400, etc
+response.status => 200, 400, etc
 // withdrawl request data
-<response>.data => {
+response.data => {
-    requested : the requested amount,
+    requested : //the requested amount,
-    reward: the reward required by the network,
+    reward: //the reward required by the network,
-    total: the total amount taken from your balance
+    total: //the total amount taken from your balance
-    tx_id: the Arweave ID of the withdrawl transaction }
+    tx_id: //the Arweave ID of the withdrawl transaction }
 // in the event a withdrawl transaction is dropped, bundler will refund the withdrawl amount after 100 blocks of the withdrawl request, and you can try again.
 // the bundler will try to take the reward from the requested amount if you don't have enough in your account - this will naturally caused a reduced payment.